RegioHelden/django-kafka/README.md

         # ... process values
 ```

+`Topic` inherits from the `TopicProducer` and `TopicConsumer` classes.
+If you only need to consume or produce messages, inherit from one of these classes instead to avoid defining unnecessary abstract methods.

 ### Define a Consumer:

 Consumers define which topics they take care of.
 Usually you want one consumer per project.
 If 2 consumers are defined, then they will be started in parallel.